open5e/open5e-api/README.md

 docker-compose up
 ```

-## Deploying on Railway.app
+## Railway.app
-1. Create a fork on Github.com This is used to automatically deploy when you make a change.
+1. Create a fork on Github.
+This is used to automatically deploy whenever you make a change.
 2. Login with your Github account on [Railway.app](https://railway.app) and give it access to manage your forked repository.
 3. Create a new Project and choose 'Deploy from GitHub repo'.
 Select your fork in the list.
 4. Keep all settings default and deploy.
 Accept when Railway asks to copy variables existing variables from the repository.